Philosophy (PHIL)

 Level of Study: Graduate

-PHIL 6970 Seminar on Teaching Philosophy (3 credits)
+PHIL 6970 Philosophical Methods Seminar (3 credits)

 Level of Study: Graduate